romanrabodzei/Github-Certification-Preparation/GitHub Actions.md

 </details>

 ---
-When authoring a custom GitHub Action that integrates with an external API, how should you handle potential API rate limits to prevent disruptions in user workflows?
+Q: When authoring a custom GitHub Action that integrates with an external API, how should you handle potential API rate limits to prevent disruptions in user workflows?
 <details><summary>Show the answer</summary><p>

 - **Provide an option for users to input their own API keys, allowing them to manage their rate limits independently**